Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_CircuitPython.md

 * Replace with your local wifi passwordwifi *password*
 * The other password, , is used when you access the board via a web browser.
 Set this to whatever you want *webpassword*

 Once connected, you can press the **Reset** button to kick the firmware, then hit return a few times to get to the REPL prompt.
-Then reconnect device to Thonny, the IP address of your ESP32-C3 shows up.
+Then reconnect device to Thonny, the IP address of your XIAO ESP32C3 shows up.

 :::note
 Don't forget, ESP32 does not support 5 GHz networks, so use your 2.4 GHz SSID if you have two.